 Tenure of the Board and Committee Chairs

 The Chairs of the Board Committees and the Chairman and any Vice Chairman of the Board will be rotated from time to time.

 Membership of Committees

-The Corporate Governance, Nominating and Social Responsibility Committee, the Executive Compensation Committee and the Audit Committee will be composed entirely of independent directors and will also satisfy all applicable membership requirements for such.
+The Corporate Governance and Nominating Committee, the Executive Compensation Committee and the Audit Committee will be composed entirely of independent directors and will also satisfy all applicable membership requirements for such.

 The Board is committed to achieving a diverse and broadly inclusive membership.